 The Fisher Covered Railroad Bridge is a covered Town Lattice truss that once carried the St. Johnsbury & Lamoille County Railroad over the Lamoille River in Wolcott, Vermont.

-The company proposed tearing down the covered bridge in favour of a steel truss in 1968 due to weight restrictions.
+The company proposed tearing down the covered bridge in favor of a steel truss in 1968 due to weight restrictions.
 Instead, it installed a pier under the bridge and added four steel girders to support the bridge’s load.